Marjorie Taylor Greene Apologizes To House Republicans For Past Remarks & QAnon Support

 Greene’s reported private behavior is quite different from the public persona she has displayed while facing the growing controversy.
 She had previously refused to back down from her past claims and bragged about how much money her notoriety allowed her to raise, boasting she received $175,000 in donations on Wednesday, as reported by CBS News.

 Since entering Congress, Greene has been the center of controversy.
-Democrats have called for action to be made against her for her past actions, including pushing conspiracy theories about the 9/11 terror attacks and the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
-Her social media activity also showed she supported comments calling for the murder of Democratic politicians and made anti-semitic comments on Facebook.
+Democrats have called for action to be taken against her for her previous behavior, including pushing conspiracy theories about the 9/11 terror attacks and the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
+Her social media activity also showed she supported comments calling for the killing of Democratic politicians and made anti-Semitic comments on Facebook.

 House Republican Leader Kevin McCarthy released a statement prior to Greene’s apology, announcing that he won’t commit to punishing the Georgia lawmaker for her past actions and criticizing Democrats for putting forward a resolution that would remove her from her committee assignments.